 - 53.7% of construction companies in 2021 report they have a process for testing and implementing new technologies.
 [JBK]

-- 37% of construction companies are experimenting with drones on the jobsite in 2021.
+- 37% of construction companies were experimenting with drones on the job site in 2021.
 [JBK]

 - 90.9% of construction workers use a smartphone and 82.8% use a laptop on a daily basis for work purposes.
 [JBK]